 During the first part of the course, students negotiate a complete collective bargaining agreement.
 The students reduce to written form the terms of the agreement.
 Conciliation and mediation techniques are used when necessary.
 In the second part of the course, students handle the type of issues litigated before the National Labor Relations Board by serving as advocates in an unfair labor practice proceeding.
 Each student prepares a brief concerning the dispute and participates in a simulated hearing before an Administrative Law Judge.
 The hearing is videotaped and is then critiqued by the student and professor.
-Prerequisite: Collective Bargaining.
+Prerequisite: Labor Law and one additional labor law course.